dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 ## Threading

-The threading APIs include improvements for iterating through tasks, and for prioritized channels, which can order their elements instead of being first-in-first-out (FIFO).
+The threading APIs include improvements for iterating through tasks, for prioritized channels, which can order their elements instead of being first-in-first-out (FIFO), and `Interlocked.CompareExchange` for more types.

 ### `Task.WhenEach`